sigrid-rose/bit-therapy/docs/custompets.md

 ## TLDR;
 ### macOS
-1. Click on a pet you like and export it (see below)
+1. Click on a pet you like and export it (white cat)
 1. Modify the json file the sprites as you see fit
 1. Double check filename (see [sprites section](#sprites))
 1. Zip everything